devnull-cz/c-prog-lang/modules/sizeof.md

-## sizeof operator
+# The `sizeof` operator

-- the `sizeof` operator computes the size of its argument which is an expression or a type
+- the `sizeof` operator computes the byte size of its argument which is an expression or a type
   - its type is `size_t` which is an unsigned integer according to the standard.
 However, the implementation (= compiler) can choose whether it's an `unsigned int`, an `unsigned long int`, or an `unsigned long long